Tour d'Azerbaïdjan

-Tour d'Azerbaïdjan was a 2.1 multi-stage bicycle race of the UCI Europe Tour, which took place in Azerbaijan around May between 2012 and 2017.
+Tour d'Azerbaïdjan is a multi-stage bicycle race.
+It is part of the UCI Europe Tour categorized as 2.1, which took place in Azerbaijan around May.
 Each day, participants started on a new phase of the race.
 The race was held in 7 regions of Azerbaijan and finished in the capital, Baku.
 Other large cities the race moved through were Oguz, Chamakh, Maraza, Ismayilli, Gabala, Sheki.

+The race were held as Tour d'Azerbaïdjan between 2012 and 2017, after which it was not held. in 2025, it was announced that the race would be resumed in the 2026 UCI Europe Tour, with a new name Baku-Khankendi Azerbaijan Cycling Race.

 2012 tour

 From 9 to 13 May 2012 the international cycling tour in memory of Heydar Aliyev was held.
 The tournament was a logical continuation of the last year's event, "Big Caucasus".
 But unlike its predecessor, it consisted of five stages, and became the first professional cycle event in the history of independent Azerbaijan.
 The competitions were held under the auspices of the UCI category 2.2 U23 (for athletes under 23 years old).

 In general, the race was attended by 180 cyclists, 16 of whom were women.
 There were 4 national, 4 continental and 12 club teams, 6 cyclists in each.
 About fifty members of the support staff accompanied the athletes during the race.
 Male cyclists competed in individual and team competition, women were competing in personal race.

 International cycling tour in memory of the national leader Heydar Aliyev started from square Azadlig (Freedom Square) in Baku.